 A set of KRI is used by the Group's various operations to monitor the processes risks.
 These KRI are management instruments represented by metrics that aim at the identification of changes in risk profiles and in controls effectiveness, so as to act preventively and avoid turning potential risk situations into actual losses.
-Within the processes management, a set of performance and control indicators is also used (Key Performance Indicators and Key Control Indicators) contributing to the detection of risks, even though it is more oriented towards the assessment of operating efficiency.
+Within the process's management, a set of performance and control indicators is also used (Key Performance Indicators and Key Control Indicators) contributing to the detection of risks, even though it is more oriented towards the assessment of operating efficiency.

 The Scenario Analysis is an exercise in which all of the macro process owners participate, as well as the heads of selected Divisions, aiming at the impact assessment of extreme and relevant events - potential risks of high severity (low frequency/high impact) - even if this type of events has never occurred at the Bank.
-The results of this exercise are integrated in the model that was developed for the ICAAP and this data is also used for risk management and mitigation, thus contributing to the reinforcement of the internal control environment.
+The results of this exercise are integrated in the losses estimation model that was developed for the ICAAP and this data is also used for risk management and mitigation, thus contributing to the reinforcement of the internal control environment.

-In 2018, the usual activities of operational risk management continued to be carried out by the various intervenient, aiming at an efficient and systematic identification, evaluation, mitigation and control of exposures, as well as the reporting duties' tasks, both to the Group management bodies and within the regulatory scope.
+In 2020, the usual activities of operational risk management continued to be carried out by the various intervenient, aiming at an efficient and systematic identification, evaluation, mitigation and control of exposures, as well as the reporting duties' tasks, both to the Group management bodies and within the regulatory scope.

-In addition, the Bank's mobilization to reinvent the banking experience, based on new technologies, presents significant challenges in operational risk management, with highlights on: strengthening the security of digital banking channels, strengthening the mechanisms for prevention and detection of potential fraud, the responsible management of personal data and the fulfillment of the legally prescribed information duties in selling through digital banking channels.
-In order to reinforce the mechanisms for a more efficient risks' control and to enable the Bank to tackle these challenges with confidence, a set of initiatives has been launched, including:
+In addition, the Bank's mobilization to reinvent the banking experience, based on new technologies, presents significant challenges in operational risk management, with highlights on: strengthening the security of digital banking channels, strengthening the mechanisms for prevention and detection of potential fraud, the responsible management of personal data and the fulfilment of the legally prescribed information duties in selling through digital banking channels.